Sienci-Labs/Resources/lmmk3/mk3-assembly/mk3-spindle-kit.md

 1. With the machine connected to gSender, jog the Z-axis all the way down to gain access to the four (4) M5-25mm screws at the back of the XZ gantry.

+    You can also turn OFF the SLB-LITE and rotate the coupler by hand to move the Z-axis down.

 1. Using an Allen key, unfasten the four (4) back screws with an Allen key to remove the mount.

     ![](/_images/_lmmk3/_assembly/lmk3_spindle_kit-routerscrews.JPG){.aligncenter .size-medium}